 I am a potter who is interested in the development of form and the exploration of pattern.
-I look to industrial and architectural situations for formal references and use geometry as a language to communicate these observations.
-My work is wheel thrown and hand built with gritty terra cotta clay.
-Carved drawings act as a framework to the pots’ form, with porcelain slip work to designate positive and negative space.
-The slip both obscures and highlights the drawings.
-The immediacy of the brushwork mirrors the directness of the drawings, and the dimension of the materials completes the link between form and surface.
+I look to industrial and architectural situations for formal references and use geometry as a language to communicate my observations.
+My work is wheel thrown and hand built with an aggregated earthenware clay.
+Carved drawings act as a framework to the pot’s form, with porcelain slip-work to designate positive and negative space.
+The immediacy of the brushwork mirrors the directness of the drawings.
+The bright white slip both obscures and highlights the drawn pattern, animating the surface of the pot.

 © Zak Helenske.
 All Rights Reserved.